ginnfx/GBAplus/README.md

 as mGBA.

 ## Accuracy notes

-GBAplus favors clean architecture over cycle accuracy.
  Instruction timing is currently approximated (a flat cost per instruction rather than true S/N/I cycle counting), affine backgrounds/sprites and PPU modes 1/2/4/5 are not yet implemented, and backup media beyond SRAM (Flash, EEPROM) is still to come.
 Hardware behavior follows the GBATEK documentation.